- This event has passed.

 We are a family owned winery located in Yukon, Oklahoma.
 As long time residents of Canadian County, we love to share our passion for wine with our neighbors.
 Step into our Tasting Room to say hello, have a sample and take home a bottle or twelve.
 Whether you are an old pro or a first timer, you will enjoy the insights and welcoming atmosphere.

-*Weekday/Weekend Pickup is currently available.
+*Weekday/Weekend Pickup is currently available by appointment.
 To order and schedule pick up please call/text 405-388-1607.